-- removed any deficiencies in admission requirements; - completed at least 15 units of 200-level courses in the graduate program with a "B-" or better in each of the required courses; - maintained a minimum 3.0 GPA overall in the program's electives and culminating requirements; and - fulfilled all university-wide graduate requirements for advancement, including the Writing Proficiency Examination.
+- removed any deficiencies in Admission Requirements; - completed at least 15 units of 200-level courses in the graduate program with a "B-" or better in each of the required courses;

+- maintained a minimum 3.0 GPA overall in the program's electives and core requirements; and - fulfilled all university-wide graduate requirements for advancement, including the Writing Proficiency Examination.

-Requirements • Master of Arts Degree Units required for MA: 30
+Requirements • Master of Arts Degree

+Units required for MA: 30

-A. Required Courses (6 units)
+A. Required Courses (9 units)

-- (3) LIBA 200A Culture and Expression: Prehistory to the Middle Ages - (3) LIBA 200B Culture and Expression: Renaissance to the Present (LIBA 200A or instructor permission)
+- (3) LIBA 200A Culture and Expression: Prehistory to Late Antiquity - (3) LIBA 200B Culture and Expression: Middle Ages and Renaissance (LIBA 200A or instructor permission)